 Most camping grills are shorter than the standard, but there are options with expandable legs/bases.
 The size you choose is up to your preferences and how much space you have.

 Consider not just weight and traveling size, but also its grilling surface area (measured in square inches).
 If you have an entire caravan to feed, you’ll need a larger model; if it’s just you and one or two traveling companions, you can get by with a smaller one.

 As for fuel, there are some pros and cons to consider:

 There are also electric grills, but these run into the obvious problem of power.
 When you’re out in the wilderness, you won’t have easy access to electricity (though some campgrounds do come equipped with outlets).
 Unless you’re traveling in an RV, skip the plug-in grills.

-I need a grill for occasional use.
+3. I need a grill for occasional use.
 What should I look for?

 You’ll probably want to focus on size, first.
 Rarely-used camping grills will most likely be involved in larger trips—with more mouths to feed—so you’ll need more square inches of grilling space than someone who camps more often, and likely brings only one or two friends.